wdi-sg/project-1/README.md

 ### Visual

 ##### Color
-The elements should try to have different color. (red, white, brown etc.)
+The elements should have different color. (red, white, brown etc.)

 ##### The image for the elements should be cute.
 (Personal preference).
 Maybe to consider 8 bit graphics.